tobyk100/dashboard/README_Windows.md

 console.

 Note: If you get a timeout such as the following, then you are in a state where the VM is not bootable for whatever reason.
-I'm not sure what fixes this problem, but even booting the VM from the VirtualBox UI results in a VM that sits at a blank streen.
+You must have skipped the hardware virtualization step or you are running an unsupported configuration that we haven't tested.
 I recommend running `vagrant destroy` and starting again.
 Optionally delete all VM's and files from the UI so they can be recreated.
-(Only see on Windows 8).

 ```
 > Timed out while waiting for the machine to boot.